-My Disney Top 5 - Things I Love About Disney's Caribbean Beach Resortby Chris Barry, staff writer
+My Disney Top 5 - Things I Love About Disney's Caribbean Beach Resortby Chris Barry, contributing writer

 Welcome back to another Disney Top 5.

 About three weeks ago I returned from yet another fantastic Walt Disney World vacation.
 Like most of you readers out there, I never grow tired of the place and certainly don't anticipate doing so anytime soon.
 In fact, I've been missing it in a big way ever since we drove underneath those arches and re-entered the "real world."
 I know I just got home, but quite simply put...
 I can't wait to go back.

 This trip, in particular, will go down in our family history as a very unique one.
 I've mentioned in my last few articles that this time around, I traveled to the most magical place on Earth with just my twin 10-year-old boys.
 My wife and daughter were on their own magical journey through Germany with my wife's father.
 While they were standing in awe in front of real life castles, the boys and I were standing in front of Cinderella Castle and catching a glimpse of the spires of Beasts' Castle in the soon to be opened Fantasyland Forest.
 While we were swigging beer, well… while I was swigging beer in The Biergarten in Epcot's Germany pavilion, they were sitting in real, honest to goodness beer gardens in Bavaria.
 We were apart on family vacations for the very first time and although we were each having wonderful trips, it was strange not being together.